 How will the policy be enforced?

 Responsibility for complying with the policy rests first with the individual.
 All CMU students, faculty, staff, and visitors share in the responsibility for adhering to and enforcing the policy.
 The guiding principle of enforcement will be respect for all.
 This approach includes both users and nonusers and must encompass respect for the rules the University has adopted.
 Repeated abuse of the policy will be handled like other conduct issues on campus and referred to the appropriate campus administrative office: Office of Student Conduct for students; Faculty Personnel Services for faculty and Human Resources for staff.

 What should I do if I see someone using tobacco on campus?

 The policy is intended to support a healthy CMU community, not punish those who use tobacco.
 Assume that a person using tobacco on CMU's campus is unaware of the tobacco-free policy.
 If you see a person using a tobacco product on campus, respectfully inform the person of the tobacco-free policy.
 You may direct them to this website for more information.
-The University will supply Building Coordinators with small cards that note CMU's tobacco-free status.
+Policy reminder cards have been created to print and distribute.
 One approach is simply to hand the tobacco user such a card.
 If you are comfortable, you can say: "Are you aware that CMU does not allow the use of tobacco products on our campus?
 I ask you to please respect our policy and put out your cigarette (or other tobacco product).
 Thank you for respecting our campus environment."